Testing common approximations of neutrino fast flavor conversion: Sequential instability

-In the discrete-emission case, the beam propagating in the $-z$ direction is initialized with zero electron and heavy flavor neutrinos.
-The instability is triggered by the injection of eight heavy-neutrino packets, each with a number density of $n_{0}^{+z}/(2\times8)$ (upper panel) and $4n_{0}^{+z}/8$ (lower panel).
-The packets are emitted every $(2400/8)\,\mu^{-1}$ within the interval $0 \le t \le 2400\,\mu^{-1}$.

-For the continuous emission case the beam propagating in the $-z$ direction is also initialized with zero electron and heavy flavor neutrinos.
-The emission term for this beam is given by
+In all simulations of Fig.~\ref{fig:seqins}, the beams going in the $+z$ and $\pm x$ directions have number densities as described in Sec.~\ref{sec:numsetup}.
+The difference is in the injection scheme in the beam going in the $-z$ direction, which can be sudden, discrete, or continuous.
+The sudden-injection cases (blue) are initialized directly in the unstable state with number densities of heavy neutrinos of $n^{+z}_{\mathrm{init}}/2$ for the upper panel and $4n^{+z}_{\mathrm{init}}$ for the lower panel (eight times more than the former) propagating in the $-z$ direction, respectively.
+In the discrete-injection case, the beam propagating in the $-z$ direction is initialized with zero electron and heavy flavor neutrinos.
+The instability is triggered by the injection of eight heavy-neutrino packets, each with a number density of $n^{+z}_{\mathrm{init}}/(2\times8)$ (upper panel) and $4n^{+z}_{\mathrm{init}}/8$ (lower panel).
+The packets are injected every $(2400/8)\,\mu^{-1}$ within the interval $0 \le t \le 2400\,\mu^{-1}$.
+For the continuous injection case the beam propagating in the $-z$ direction is also initialized with zero electron and heavy flavor neutrinos.
+The injection term for this beam is given by

 for the upper panel, and